Florida State Seminoles: Controversy

-The use of names and images associated with Seminole history is officially sanctioned by the Seminole Tribe of Florida.
+The use of names and images associated with Seminole history is officially sanctioned by the Seminole Tribal Council of Florida.
 In 2005, the Tribal Council produced a written resolution affirming their support for the use of their symbolism, and FSU states that they take pride in their "continued collaboration with the tribe".

-In 2005, the National Collegiate Athletic Association adopted a policy intended to prevent their schools and athletic programs from using mascots and imagery that are "hostile or abusive" to racial and ethnic minorities.
-This included Native American mascots, and FSU was specifically flagged as a university with potentially offensive imagery.
-However, Florida State challenged the policy and was granted a waiver based on their "unique relationship" with the Seminole Tribe.
+In 2005, the NCAA adopted a policy intended to prevent their schools and athletic programs from using mascots and imagery that are "hostile or abusive" to racial and ethnic minorities.
+This included Native American mascots, and FSU was specifically flagged by the NCAA as a university with potentially offensive imagery.
+However, Florida State challenged the policy and was granted a waiver based on their "unique relationship" with the Seminole Tribe of Florida.
+The NCAA allows the use even though the NCAA "continues to believe the stereotyping of Native Americans is wrong."

 Though the Florida Seminole Tribal Council made this agreement, they only represent Florida's portion of the Seminole people.
 In 2013, the Seminole Nation of Oklahoma, which has about four times as many registered members as Florida's Seminole tribe, passed a resolution condemning the use of such imagery on sports teams, making no exception for the kind of agreement FSU made with the Seminole Tribe of Florida.
 Their statement reads, "the use of American Indian mascots, images, and religious symbols is harmful to all children, and is discriminatory to Native cultures, Native imagery, and violates religious icons".
 The American Psychological Association has made similar statements about the negative effects of Indigenous mascots, arguing that they promote stereotypes, establish a hostile environment, and undermine the Nations' ability to accurately represent their culture.
 Students and other members of the Florida State community have also argued against the use of Native imagery, posting about it on school blogs and starting a Change.org petition in August 2021 to "ban racist traditions at FSU".